 European Union Fellows

 European Union Fellows are EU officials based at universities across the United States for up to one year.
 The Fellows conduct research, teach courses on EU themes at their host university, and give frequent outreach talks at other universities and community organizations throughout their region.
-The Center for European Studies at UNC-Chapel Hill is honored to once again be hosting an EU Fellow.

 Currently no visiting European Union Fellows.